What Is a Reasonable Salary for an S Corporation Officer?

 - Compensation agreements

-Your ability to substantiate the salaries you are paying to top executives and corporate officers will help keep you on the right side of the IRS when it comes time for them to review your company's tax returns.
+Your ability to prove that officer salaries are reasonable will help keep you on the right side of the IRS when it comes time for them to review your company's tax returns.

 Reporting Officer Salaries to the IRS